now suggest.

 C. TV watching leads to lower education levels of the 15yearolds.

-D. The connection between TV and education levels is difficult to explain.
+D. The connection between TV and education levels is difficult to explain.3.
+What can we learn from the last two paragraphs?A. More time should be spent on computers.

 B. Children should be forbidden from watching TV.